Just leave the fields blank that you don't want to search

-My research is focussed on the use of consumer wearable technology for measuring physical activity, including validity of the Apple Watch for measuring moderate-to-vigorous physical activity (MVPA), and the relationship between walking cadence and relative-intensity as measured by oxygen consumption reserve and heart rate reserve.
+My research is focussed on the use of consumer wearable technology for measuring physical activity, and I lead the Personal Technologies research group https://www.hull.ac.uk/work-with-us/research/groups/personal-technologies .
+This work includes examining the validity of wearable devices, such as the ability of the Apple Watch for measuring moderate-to-vigorous physical activity (MVPA), and the relationship between walking cadence and relative-intensity as measured by oxygen consumption reserve and heart rate reserve.
 Our latest studies (https://osf.io/j39fa) examine the efficacy of a novel Apple Watch app for measuring MVPA and for using haptic feedback (vibration and audio) to guide exercise intensity.

 Prior to my current focus my research examined the performance and physiological responses to intermittent exercise, including methods of individualising player monitoring and match analysis, and elite football referees.